cheshire-cat-ai/docs/mkdocs/production/administrators/env-variables.md

 # Environment Variables

 The Core can be configured using environment variables, the values are read during Cat bootstrap.

+## How to set Environment Variables

 To set environment variables:

- - create a file named `.env` at the same level of the `compose.yml` file.
+ - Create a file named `.env` at the same level of the `compose.yml` file.
  - The root folder contains the `.env.example`, you can use this file as a reference.
  - Add to `compose.yml` the command to read the `.env`: